 Can you imagine how free this woman must have felt?
 Love and acceptance have a way of melting away guilt and shame; while condemnation and criticism have a way of escalating them.

 Stone throwers expose their own hearts.
-The stones they throw at you may as well be their own guilt and shame hurled at you in an attempt to make themselves feel morally superior.
+The stones they throw at you may as well be their own guilt and shame hurled at you in an attempt to make themselves feel superior.

-Don’t accept graceless condemnation with no correction from sinners.
+Don’t accept graceless condemnation with no correction from others.
 Let go of the shame they try to inflict, and lay it at the feet of Jesus who has the authority to take away our sins.

 Jesus, who was without sin: